awsdocs/amazon-ses-developer-guide/doc-source/configure-email-client.md

 ## Configuring Microsoft Outlook to Send Email Using Amazon SES<a name="configure-email-client-outlook"></a>

-The procedures in this section will help you configure Microsoft Outlook for Windows to send email through Amazon SES\.
+The procedures in this section show you how to configure Microsoft Outlook for Windows to send email through Amazon SES\.
 These procedures were tested using Microsoft Outlook 2016, build 16\.0\.4549\.1000\.
-The procedures may differ slightly for other versions of Outlook\.
+The procedures might differ slightly for other versions of Outlook\.

 **Note**
-These procedures will not work on Microsoft Outlook for Mac\.
-Outlook for Mac requires an incoming \(IMAP\) server, and does not allow you to bypass the connection test in the same way that the Windows version does\.
-If you need a graphical client for sending email from a macOS computer, we recommend that you use [Thunderbird](#configure-email-client-thunderbird)\.
+These procedures don't work on Outlook for Mac, Outlook 365, or any of the mobile versions of Outlook\.
+These versions of Outlook require you to specify an incoming \(IMAP\) server, and they don't allow you to bypass the connection test in the same way that the Windows version does\.
+If you need a graphical email client, and you don't have Outlook for Windows, you should consider using [Mozilla Thunderbird](#configure-email-client-thunderbird)\.

 **To configure Microsoft Outlook 2016 to send email using Amazon SES**